 Somatosensory nerve endings in the skin can be distinguished based on their organization around hair follicles and their relationships to other components of the epithelium; parallel analyses in gustatory papillae may yield similar characterizations54,55.
 Establishing a normal foundation for the relationships within, and the composition of, taste buds and papillae will serve as a baseline for determining the mechanisms underlying deficits in peripheral taste functions56,57.
 The taste bud is a dynamic sensory end-organ where cell turnover and terminal arbor remodeling are coordinated by a variety of factors58.
-Investigations into the potential circuitry within the taste bud59, disease processes57, and chemotherapies that disrupt normal taste function58 could be enhanced by this method, which maintains whole taste buds and nerve fibers intact.
+Investigations into the potential circuitry within the taste bud59, disease processes57, and chemotherapies that disrupt normal taste function58 could be enhanced by this method, which maintains intact whole taste buds and nerve fibers.
 The whole-mount method described here both expands the possibilities for analysis and refines the measurements that are possible.

 Given that the tongue is a dense and heterogenous tissue, and that the taste bud itself contains many cell-to-cell junctions that limit permeability27, developing an approach to accomplish whole-mount staining of taste buds presented a significant challenge.
 Previous methods involved taking representative sections60 or cutting thicker sections, which then limited antibody penetration32-34.
 In addition, the selection of whole taste buds from these thicker sections biased the data toward smaller taste buds.
 Alternatively, peeling the epithelium is likely to disrupt taste bud nerve fibers; these are not specifically labeled when this approach is used39,40.
 Nerve arbors form a large plexus within a taste bud26,50,61, so it is unclear whether arbor removal disrupts the normal relationships between other cells in the taste bud.
 In contrast, the present whole-taste-bud method permits absolute numbers and measurements to be quantified.
-This staining permits many receptor-cell features (type, shape, and location) and the terminal arbors (as well as relationships between them) to be preserved and analyzed.
+This staining permits many transducing-cell features (type, shape, and location) and the terminal arbors (as well as relationships between them) to be preserved and analyzed.

 There are several limitations to this approach.
 In particular, some antibodies that have been used in thin sections62 do not work in whole-mounts, which will limit the types of structures that can be examined.
-In addition, as confocal microscopy resolution is limited, the structural detail analyzed from individual cells, and from relationships between cells will also be limited24.
+In addition, as confocal microscopy resolution is limited, the structural data analyzed from individual cells, and from relationships between cells will also be limited24.
 For example, cells can be determined to be within 200 nm of each other, but specialized structures between cells (e.g., synapses)63 cannot be examined.
 Lastly, not all cell types can be labeled using this approach.
 For example, it has proven to be difficult to specifically label cells that transduce salt in this preparation.
 These cells could be a subset of a combination of Type 1, Type II, and Type III cells14-19,64.
 Type I cells, which are primarily supporting cells, cannot be examined in whole-mounts because they appear to wrap around other cells, making them difficult to distinguish as separate entities65.
 Having a reliable marker for salt-transducing cells would allow for more comprehensive analyses14,66.
 Likewise, as PLCβ2 staining represents taste cells capable of transducing multiple types of stimuli, a label that permitted further separation of this cell type would also be an improvement.